ericwebsite/ericwebsite.github.io/Diary/index.md

 ##The Great Yellowstone Scavenger Hunt

 I went on a great yellowstone scavenger hunt vacation.
 I went with my family.
 We got there by car.
 It was fun.
 I saw many animals.
 I say bison, gray wolf, black bear, the grizzly bear, and some dear.
 I visited lots of places in the park: Steamboat geyser, Mineral terrance, old faithful, and artist's paint pot.
 I also saw mammoth hot springs.
-I like my Great Yellowstone Scavenger Hunt
+I like my Great Yellowstone Scavenger Hunt.

 ##7/29/2019 basket ball